Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 ## Share an Evaluation Queue

-Each Evaluation has its own sharing settings.
-The sharing levels are: "Administrator", "Can score", "Can Submit", and "Can view."
+Each Evaluation has its own sharing settings, which limit who can interact with the Evaluation and in what way:
 - "Administrator" sharing should be tightly restricted, as it includes authority to delete the entire Evaluation queue with all its contents.
 These users also have the ability to download all the submissions.
 - "Can score" allows for individuals to download all the submissions
 - "Can submit" allows for Teams or individuals to submit to the Evaluation, but doesn't have access to any of the submissions.